La Trobe’s Cottage

 1874 to 1876

-Lease negotiations to enable the Governor to reside at Toorak House while the new Government House was completed, broke down.
+Lease negotiations to enable the Governor to continue to reside at Toorak House while the new Government House was completed, broke down.
 Therefore a temporary residence needed to be found for Governor Bowen.

 The solution was to rent Bishopscourt – the East Melbourne residence of the Bishop of Melbourne, who was leaving the colony for 12 months.
 The Bishop sold his furniture and the Governor’s furniture was moved from Toorak House.